Multilayer Codes for Synchronization from Deletions and Insertions: Code Construction and Encoding

-For the second part of the message, we divide each block into $l_2$ chunks, each of size $n_c$ bits.
-We assume that $\frac{n}{l_1}$ is divisible by $l_2$; the length of $X$ is $n=n_c l_1l_2$.
-For $1\leq j \leq l_2$, the $j$th chunk within the $i$th block is denoted by \be C^i_{j}=X((i-1)n_b+(j-1)n_c+1:(i-1)n_b+jn_c). \ee The $j$th \emph{chunk-string} is then formed by concatenating the $j$th chunk from each of the $l_1$ blocks.
+Each of the $l_1$ blocks is further divided into $l_2$ chunks, each of length $n_c$ bits.
+Since the length of each block is $n/l_1$, we have $n/l_1 = n_c l_2$, and therefore the length of $X$ satisfies $n=n_c l_1 l_2$.
+(We assume that $\frac{n}{l_1}$ is divisible by $l_2$.)
+For $1\leq j \leq l_2$, the $j$th chunk within the $i$th block is denoted by \ben C^i_{j}=X((i-1)n_b+(j-1)n_c+1:(i-1)n_b+jn_c). \een The $j$th \emph{chunk-string} is then formed by concatenating the $j$th chunk from each of the $l_1$ blocks.
 That is, the $j$th chunk string $C_j =[C^1_j,C^2_j,\cdots,C^{l_1}_j]$, for $1\leq j \leq l_2$.
 Fig. \ref{fig_enc} shows the blocks and the chunk-strings in an example where $X$ of length $n=12$ is divided into $l_1=2$ blocks, each of which is divided into $l_2=2$ chunks of $n_c=3$ bits.

 The second part of the message is the collection of VT syndromes for the $l_2$ chunk-strings, i.e., $M_2= \{ s_{C_1}, s_{C_2},\cdots,s_{C_{l_2}} \}$, where $s_{C_j}$ denotes the VT syndrome of the $j$th chunk string.
 Since the length of each chunk-string is $n_c l_1$, each $s_{C_j}$ is an integer between $0$ and $n_c l_1$.
 Therefore the number of bits required to represent the VT syndromes of the $l_2$ chunk-strings is is $l_2 \lceil\log(n_c l_1+1)\rceil$.